conduktor/conduktor-docs/docs/platform/installation/get-started/kubernetes.md

 Kubernetes support is still a **work in progress**.

+Provide us direct [feedback](https://product.conduktor.help/c/55-helm-chart) on your expectations for Helm.

-If you want to help us out or if you are interested in this support please [contact us](https://www.conduktor.io/contact).
+If you have alternate requirements or want to help us out, then please [contact us](https://www.conduktor.io/contact).